Working for Wildlife in the Okanogan Valley

 These roads were identified for decommissioning and closure under past forest restoration projects dating back to 2011 because they were considered unnecessary for future management, competing with other roads for limited maintenance dollars, and negatively affecting hydrologic function.

-This project comes at the tail end of the Working for Wildlife Initiative, a coalition of state, federal, tribal and nongovernmental interests we coordinate to protect wildlife habitat, working lands and natural heritage from the Okanogan Valley to the Kettle River Range, funded by the National Fish and Wildlife Foundation and the Volgenau Foundation.
+This project is part of the Working for Wildlife Initiative, a coalition of state, federal, tribal and nongovernmental interests we coordinate to protect wildlife habitat, working lands and natural heritage from the Okanogan Valley to the Kettle River Range, funded by the National Fish and Wildlife Foundation, The Volgenau Foundation, and James M. Lea Foundation.